RichardFreedman/Encoding_Music/01_Tutorials/04_C_Pandas_Tidy.md

 ### What now?

 You can now more easily access the individual genres, which you will likely also want to clean using string methods like `.str.replace()`.
-You'll see an example of this in [Part E][part-e]. **fix link**
+You'll see an example of this in the [Networks tutorial][networks-tutorial]. **fix link**

 **Regularizing data - take from Part E**